4site-interactive-studios/4site-wordpress-promotions-examples/FWW/fww-test-guide.md

    - Instead of selecting "EN Lightbox" select "EN Multistep Lightbox" as your promo-type.

 3. Review this [Demo Multistep](https://www.foodandwaterwatch.org/wp-admin/post.php?post=12948&action=edit) as a good base for what should be configured for the multistep version.
+Must be logged into FWW.org Wordpress to see.

 4. Match the same display rules as the Control so both will to show to the same audience.